Wives of Ranjit Singh: Jind Kaur

 Jind Kaur, wife of Ranjit Singh, is more notable as the mother of Duleep Singh (1838), the final ruler of the Sikh Empire.
 Jind Kaur married Ranjit Singh in 1835 after her father, Manna Singh Aulakh, who happened to be Ranjit Singh's 'royal kennel keeper', convinced him of her beauty.
 Jind Kaur outlived Ranjit Singh and was appointed regent when her son was eligible for the throne.

 Other known wives

 Maharaja Ranjit Singh with some of his wives.

-In the 1830s toward the end of Ranjit Singh's life, his number of marriages increased substantially as many new women were wedded to him.
-His other wives included, Mehtab Devi of Kangra, also called Guddan or Katochan, and Raj Banso, daughters of Raja Sansar Chand of Kangra.
-He was also married to Rani Har Devi of Atalgarh, Rani Aso Sircar, and Rani Jag Deo.
-According to the diaries, that Duleep Singh kept towards the end of his life, these women presented the Maharaja with four daughters.
-Dr. Priya Atwal notes that the daughters could be adopted.
-Ranjit Singh was also married to Jind Bani or Jind Kulan, daughter of Muhammad Pathan from Mankera, presented to him in 1824, and Gul Bano, daughter of Malik Akhtar from Amritsar.
-Another Pashtun woman, named Zebo, was also married to him, who was originally sent as a concubine from Kashmir in 1832 after being given by her father.
-The marriages to Pashtun women happened as the Sikh Empire conquered Kashmir and former Afghan territory on its western-border.
+Ranjit Singh married more women towards the end of his life.
+His other wives include Rani Har Devi of Atalgarh, Rani Aso Sircar and Rani Jag Deo.
+They had four daughters who could have been adopted.
+As the Sikh Empire expanded, Ranjit Singh married Pashtun women.
+In 1824 he married Jind Bani from Mankera and Gul Bano from Amritsar.
+In 1832 he married Zebo, a concubine from Kashmir.